-Loans are often categorised as falling into one of two types – secured or unsecured.
+Loans are often categorised as falling into one of two types – secured loans or unsecured loans.

-Although this may sound quite attractive at first, there are a few considerations that you should keep in mind.
-(However, the following statements may differ on a case-by-case basis):
+Although this may sound attractive, there are a few things that may be worth keeping in mind (though remember, these typically apply but things may differ on a case-by-case basis):

-- with unsecured lending, lower loan amounts are offered than with secured loans, as the providers typically regard unsecured loans as being of higher risk than those that are secured;
+- with unsecured lending lower amounts may be advanced than with secured loans, as the providers typically regard unsecured loans as being of higher risk than those that are secured;

-- you may need to be of an exceptionally solid financial standing (e.g. exemplary credit history) before a provider will consider you as being eligible;
+- you may need to be of an exceptionally solid financial standing (e.g. exemplary credit history references) before a provider will consider you as being eligible;

-- you may find that this form of borrowing attracts a higher APR (the rate that dictates the total cost of the credit to you) than secured borrowing;
+- you may find that this form of borrowing may typically attract a higher APR (the rate that dictates the total cost of the credit to you) than borrowing that is secured;

 - some providers may only offer unsecured loans over shorter periods.